 Work across the Tri-Cities with an inter-municipal business licence

 Do you own a business in Port Moody, but also work in Coquitlam and Port Coquitlam?
-This is the year you no longer have to buy separate licences in each city, thanks to the inter-municipal business licence (IBL).
+You no longer need to buy separate licences in each city, thanks to the inter-municipal business licence (IBL).
 The licence costs $165, and allows you to work across the Tri-Cities.
 Here’s how you apply:

-- Complete the regular business licence application and check the inter-municipal business licence option
+- Fill out the regular business licence application and check the inter-municipal business licence option

-- Stop by the second floor counter at City Hall or mail the form to Bylaws and Licencing, 100 Newport Drive, Port Moody, B.C., V3H 3E1.
+- Submit your completed form via email (email@example.com) or fax (604-469-4533).
+You can also submit the form in person to staff at the second floor counter at City Hall, or mail the form to Bylaws and Licencing, 100 Newport Drive, Port Moody, B.C., V3H 3E1.

 Once approved, the intermunicipal endorsement will be added to your existing Port Moody business licence, and a new business licence, displaying the intermunicipal endorsement, will be mailed out.

 The IBL is an initiative of the Tri-Cities Chamber of Commerce and is modelled after similar agreements in B.C.
 A task force of Tri-City municipal staff and Council members developed the program, which will operate as a pilot project for its first year.
 Call 604.469.4541 or